 Treasures of the Dolomites

 TRIP DATES

 2024

-June 28-July 7, 2024 July 17-26, 2024 August 28-September 6, 2024 September 11-20, 2024
+August 28-September 6, 2024 September 11-20, 2024

 2025

-June 24-July 3, 2025 July 9-18, 2025 July 23-August 1, 2025 August 5-14, 2025 August 25-September 3, 2025 September 13-22, 2025 This journey brings you into the unrivalled realm of the Dolomites-but without the challenging hikes of our other Dolomite adventures!
-Our hikes will be leisurely (and phenomenally scenic), at a slower pace, and on moderate terrain.
-Aside from hiking, we savor the fine cuisine of this region,
+June 24-July 3, 2025 July 9-18, 2025 July 23-August 1, 2025 August 5-14, 2025 August 25-September 3, 2025 September 13-22, 2025 This journey brings you into the unrivaled realm of the Dolomites but without the challenging hikes of our other Dolomites adventures!
+Our hikes will be leisurely, phenomenally scenic, at a slower pace, and on moderate terrain.
+Aside from hiking, we savor the fine local cuisine (with

-and we have time for optional spa visits at our hotels.
-Highlights include hikes across the Alpe di Siusi, the highest alpine plateau in Europe, and the lunar landscape of the famed Latemar Labyrinth.
+one lunch in a Michelin-starred restaurant), and we have time for optional spa visits at our hotels.
+Highlights include hikes on the Alpe di Siusi, the highest alpine plateau in Europe, and the lunar landscape of the famed Latemar Labyrinth, as well as a visit to Bolzano's wonderful museum built for Ötzi, the Copper Age Iceman.
 If you're looking for pleasant hikes and walks, cultural and culinary exploration, and a little pampering, this trip is for you!